HL7/davinci-epdx/source/pages/Patient_Persona.md

 * He is taking medication for hypertension.
 * He had a knee replacement 5 years ago.
 * He had a procedure seven years ago to correct a problem with a disc in his lower back.
+* A history of a normal colonoscooy 5 years earlier
+* A history of a pneumovax and zostavax 4 years earlier.